thebertster/avi-python-scripts/ControlScripts/README.md

 Collection of useful ControlScripts

+## clear_alerts.py

+This ControlScript should be triggered to run on the VS_UP EVENT and will automatically clear any previous alerts generated for the VS_DOWN EVENT for that VS.

 ## disable_client_insights.py

 This script can be run on a schedule using the in-built Controller scheduler and will automatically disable Client Insights on any Virtual Service where it has been enabled.
 This is because Client Insights is a tech preview feature that can have impact in production environments due to the large amount of data collected; customers may want to ensure users are not able to accidentally configure this feature.